-SBG is one of Oman's largest business houses.
+Sheikh Suhail Bin Salim Bahwan is the Chairman and Founder of SBG, which is one of Oman's largest business houses.
 It manages more than 30 companies in the trading, engineering and construction, specialised services, manufacturing and industrial investments and information technology sectors.
 SBG also holds automobile agencies for BMW, Isuzu, Subaru, Hyundai and GM.
 SBG is also a major participant in the country's privatisation programmes and employs more than 10,000 people.
-SBG is represented on the Bank's Board by the Chairperson, Ms. Amal Suhail Bahwan.
+In March 2022, the shares held by SBG in the Bank were transferred to the personal name of Sheikh Suhail Bin Salim Bahwan.
+Prior to this, SBG was represented on the Bank's Board by the Chairperson of SBG, Ms. Amal Suhail Bahwan.
+As at the date of this Prospectus, she continues to remain the Chairperson of the Bank's Board.